Arsenal on this day in history – the January files

 12 January 1907: Arsenal started the journey to the Cup semi-finals for the second time with a 1-1 draw against Grimsby, but as with the previous year the final was a step too far.

-12 January, 1912 The Derby Daily Telegraph reported meetings of the English and Scottish League regarding claims of unpaid player transfer fees including James Maxwell who after two appearances for Arsenal mysteriously “went missing”.
+12 January, 1912 The press reported meetings of the English and Scottish League regarding claims of unpaid player transfer fees including James Maxwell who after two appearances for Arsenal mysteriously “went missing”.

 12 January 1928: Andrew Kennedy sold to Everton.
 Kennedy played the first 13 games of 1925/6 before Bob John was moved into defence to replace him.
 He did however play in the last eight games of the 1926/7 season including the FA Cup Final.
 In all he played 129 times for Arsenal.